Guest Scholars

 Dr. Maren Hancock (she/her) is a Lecturer in Popular Music at the University of Wolverhampton who researches and writes about DJ culture’s untold histories.
 Maren has published scholarly and journalistic works and is currently co-editing the first academic collection on Canadian DJ culture, We Can Dance If We Want To: Canadian DJ Culture Turns Up and completing a scholarly monograph focusing on the voices of gender-marginalized DJs in Canada, Stereotypes: Canadian Women DJs Sound Off.

 Maren’s first monograph Lady Lazarus: Confronting Lydia Lunch was selected for the Rock n’ Roll Hall of Fame Museum and Library.
 She is the Web Editor for the Journal of Popular Music and acted as Social Media Coordinator for the 2023 Pop Conference.
 As an artist, Maren has deejayed for twenty-five years, sharing stages with everyone from Frankie Knuckles to Cyndi Lauper.
 She records and performs with legendary electro-funk-rap group Stink Mitt and occasionally produces, releasing an official remix of Peaches’ “Dick in the Air” with her project #entertainment.
 She’s produced events since 1995, beginning with Rock for Choice in Calgary and most recently, legendary UK DJ Greg Wilson’s first-ever Toronto performance in 2022.
+Since 2013, Maren has co-owned Dialed-In DJs, a Toronto-based mobile DJ company specializing in non-cheesy music for weddings and events.

 “We Can Dance If We Want To: Canadian DJ Culture Turns Up” Collection, edited by Maren Hancock and Charity Marsh